MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ### Example 4: Modify a session option object

-This example demonstrates that you can modify the session option object.
+This example demonstrates that you can modify the **SessionOption** object.
 All properties have read/write values.

 ```powershell